4.3 Strategy for the social inclusion of young people

 Delegation for preventing and combating poverty among children and young people

-It is placed under the joint authority of the Minister for Solidarity and Health and the Minister for Labour and Employment.
+It is placed under the joint authority of the Ministries in charge of Solidarities, of Health and Employment.

 The Delegation has been entrusted with a threefold mission: